Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Remember: Do NOT simply copy and paste these into your email!
 The more individualized your thank-you email is, the better.
-And, you don’t want your potential employer to find out that you’re prone to plagiarism.
+In addition, you don’t want your potential employer to think that you are prone to plagiarism.
 Without further ado, let’s get into the examples!

 1. Short and sweet thank-you email

 Hello [Interviewer’s Name],